fsmiamoto/dorayaki.co/content/posts/embedded-systems-are-awesome.md

 as ABS.

-For soft real time, we can consider applications such as video streaming where not hitting the deadlines might cause some stutter but no one get's harmed with that, right?
+For soft real time, we can consider applications such as video streaming where not hitting the deadlines might cause some stutter but no one gets harmed with that, right?

 > Ok, maybe the remote control might get thrown at the TV but still, no human injuries are expected :)